-In this section, we disaggregate our analysis of expected changes in local government spending on financial administration in terms of the locality's population size.
+In this section, we disaggregate our analysis of expected changes in local government spending on roads and highways in terms of the locality's population size.

-Our analysis shows a strong correlation between population size and the net likelihood score for spending on financial administration.
+Our analysis shows a correlation between population size and the net likelihood score for spending on roads and highways.

 In Figure 3 below you can see that the net likelihood score is closest to zero for lower-population localities (fewer than 3,000 residents), meaning that they are the least likely to decrease spending.
-By comparison, the net likelihood is over three times as negative for localities with more than 10,000 residents.
+By comparison, the net likelihood is substantially more negative for localities with more than 10,000 residents.

-In other words, the smaller the locality, the less likely it is to decrease spending on financial administration in the next year.
+In other words, the smaller the locality, the less likely it is to decrease spending on roads and highways in the next year.
 This corresponds with the pattern seen between population size and overall spending by local governments (see Report 1 in this series).

 Figure 3.
-Spending on financial administration much more likely to decrease in higher population communities.
+Spending on roads and highways more likely to decrease in higher population communities.
 Each bar shows, by population size, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.